KarolinaTchiling/gender-citations-swe-public/README.md

 The following repository includes code to produce the results and plots for:
 _ICSE 2025-SEIS-Gender inequity in citation practices in software engineering: myth or reality?_

-This projects consists of 2 workflows separated into Part A and Part B.
+This project consists of 2 workflows separated into Part A and Part B.
 Section A of this project applies a modified version of Jordan Dworkin's GenderCitation R Code: https://github.com/jdwor/gendercitation

 The scripts in the section are labeled in the order they must be run.
 Section A must be run first.